OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 SQLite is a Database Management System (DBMS) which is simple, robust, easy to use and very lightweight.
 Each SQLite database is simply a file.
 You can freely copy it, compress it, and port it between Windows, Linux, MacOs etc.

 This Quick Start describes how to open a spatialite database from both the command line and from a GUI application.
+Some sample SQL queries are shown.
+Use of spatialite-gis, a light weight spatialite viewer, is also demonstrated.

 .. contents:: Contents